Obstructive Sleep Apnea

 The most successful surgical treatment option for OSA is maxillomandibular advancement surgery.
 The bones of the upper and lower jaw are brought forward to increase the size of the airway.
 This procedure is done in the hospital under general anesthesia and requires a one to two day overnight stay in the hospital.
 Surgical plates and screws will be used to hold the upper and lower jaw in their new positions, avoiding the need to have your jaw wired shut.
 All incisions are made inside the mouth to avoid unwanted scarring.
 Pain after surgery is easily controlled with medication and most patients return to work within 2 weeks.

-Every patient Dr. Skigen and Dr. Henley have treated for sleep apnea have noticed a significant improvement in their snoring and breathing immediately after surgery!
+Every patient Dr. Skigen has treated for sleep apnea has noticed a significant improvement in their snoring and breathing immediately after surgery!